midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 #### Balance transaction

-Balancing a transaction is a process of creating counter-offers, so that after merging them both, resulting transaction has all imbalances removed, except for DUST token, which needs to cover fees.
-Particular difficulty in the process is coin selection (out of scope of this document) and the fact that fees are growing as inputs and outputs are added to the transaction.
+Balancing a transaction is a process of creating counter-offers, so that after merging them both, the resulting transaction has all imbalances removed, except for DUST token, which needs to cover fees.
+A particular difficulty in the process is coin selection (out of the scope of this document) and the fact that fees are growing as inputs and outputs are added to the transaction.

 Balancing in the most generic form requires 2 inputs:
 1. The transaction to be balanced
 2. Map of desired imbalances per token type, per segment when desired is different from zero

 > [!NOTE]
-> Balancing fallible sections will only be possible when provided transaction is not yet bound with signatures and binding randomness.
+> Balancing fallible sections will only be possible when the provided transaction is not yet bound with signatures and binding randomness.
-> This does not apply to guaranteed section because its shielded offer is not part of intents and all intents can include offers belonging to the guaranteed section.
+> This does not apply to the guaranteed section because its shielded offer is not part of intents and all intents can include offers belonging to the guaranteed section.

 Conceptually, the process follows given steps:
-1. List all segments in the imbalances present, sort them in descending order (to balance fees payments at the very end), then for each segment:
+1. List all segments in the imbalances present, sort them in descending order (to balance fees at the very end), then for each segment:
    1. Create an empty offer skeleton for collecting inputs and outputs to be created
    2. Calculate total fees to be paid from the initial imbalances and all new balancing offers
-   3. Calculate resulting imbalances by merging ones from the unbalanced transaction, the balancing offers and target imbalances with values inversed (multiplied by -1), additionally for DUST in the guaranteed section - subtract total fees from the imbalance.
+   3. Calculate the resulting imbalances by merging ones from the unbalanced transaction, the balancing offers and target imbalances with values inversed (multiplied by -1), additionally for DUST in the guaranteed section, then subtract total fees from the imbalance.
    4. Verify if target imbalances for a segment are met:
-      - if they are - given segment has successfully assigned inputs and outputs to be balanced - proceed to the next segment
+      - If they are, the given segment has successfully assigned inputs and outputs to be balanced.
+Proceed to the next segment.
-      - if they are not - continue
+      - If they are not, continue
-   5. Sort token types present in result imbalances in a way, that DUST is left last and select first token type
+   5. Sort token types present in result imbalances in a way, that DUST is left last and select the first token type
    6. Perform a balancing step for the selected token type:
-      - if the imbalance is positive (there is more value in inputs than outputs) - create an output for self with the amount equal to imbalance, and add it to the offer; in case of DUST - subtract estimated fees for an output from the amount
+      - If the imbalance is positive (there is more value in inputs than outputs), create an output for self with the amount equal to the imbalance, and add it to the offer; in the case of DUST, subtract estimated fees for an output from the amount
-      - if the imbalance is negative (there is more value in outputs than inputs) - select a single coin of the selected type, create an input and add it to the offer; abort with error if there is no coin available to be spent
+      - If the imbalance is negative (there is more value in outputs than inputs), select a single coin of the selected type, create an input and add it to the offer; abort with error if there is no coin available to be spent
       - Go back to step 1.2
 2. Once all offer skeletons are created, actual offers and intents can be created or adjusted:
    1. For each non-zero segment id:
-      1. Create unshielded offer with unshielded inputs and outputs from the relevant balancing offer skeleton
+      1. Create an unshielded offer with unshielded inputs and outputs from the relevant balancing offer skeleton.
-      2. Merge fallible unshielded offer with the created one
+      2. Merge the fallible unshielded offer with the created one
-      3. Create shielded offer with shielded inputs and outputs from the relevant balancing offer skeleton
+      3. Create a shielded offer with shielded inputs and outputs from the relevant balancing offer skeleton.
-      4. Merge fallible shielded offer with the created one
+      4. Merge the fallible shielded offer with the created one.
    2. For zero segment id (guaranteed section):
-      1. Create shielded offer with shielded inputs and outputs from the relevant balancing offer skeleton
+      1. Create a shielded offer with shielded inputs and outputs from the relevant balancing offer skeleton.
-      2. Merge guaranteed shielded offer with the created one
+      2. Merge the guaranteed shielded offer with the created one
-      3. Create unshielded offer with unshielded inputs and outputs from the relevant balancing offer skeleton
+      3. Create an unshielded offer with unshielded inputs and outputs from the relevant balancing offer skeleton
-      4. Depending on provided transaction status:
+      4. Depending on the provided transaction status:
-         - if it is bound and sealed - add a new intent containing created unshielded offer as the guaranteed one
+         - If it is bound and sealed - add a new intent containing the created unshielded offer as the guaranteed one
-         - if it is not bound and sealed yet (and likely to contain only single intent) - merge guaranteed unshielded offer of an intent of choose with the created one
+         - If it is not bound and sealed yet (and likely to contain only a single intent), merge the guaranteed unshielded offer of an intent of choice with the created one.

 ## Transaction submission

 Once transaction is created, it can be submitted to the network or other party.

-For cases, where wallet submits transaction to the network, it is advised wallet implementation features a re-submission mechanics.
-Blockchain is a distributed system and there are many possible issues, which may arise due to e.g. networking problems, node being temporarily unavailable, the network being congested or a form of eclipse attack being executed at the moment.
+For cases, where the wallet submits a transaction to the network, it is advised that the wallet implements a re-submission mechanism.
+A blockchain is a distributed system and there are many possible issues, which may arise due to, among others, networking problems such as a node being temporarily unavailable, the network being congested or a form of eclipse attack being momentarily executed.

 For example:
-1. Each intent has assigned a TTL value being the timestamp after which transaction cannot be included (Ledger has also a parameter defining possible margin of TTL values - how much ahead of `now` TTL values can be)
+1. Each intent has assigned a TTL value, which is the timestamp after which a transaction cannot be included (Ledger also has a parameter defining a possible margin of TTL values, this is, how much ahead of `now` TTL values can be)
 2. Repeatedly, in constant time intervals for each transaction present in the pending set:
-   1. find minimal TTL value across all intents present in a transaction - let's call it transaction TTL
+   1. Find the minimal TTL value across all intents present in a transaction - let's call it transaction TTL.
-   2. compare that TTL value against wall clock time
+   2. Compare the transaction TTL value against the wall clock time.
-   3. if transaction TTL is past wall clock time - discard it
+   3. If the transaction TTL is past the wall clock time - discard it.
-   4. if transaction TTL is not past wall clock time yet - submit it to the network
+   4. If the transaction TTL is not past the wall clock time yet - submit it to the network.

 [^1]: [The definitive guide to “modulo bias and how to avoid it”!](https://research.kudelskisecurity.com/2020/07/28/the-definitive-guide-to-modulo-bias-and-how-to-avoid-it/)